 - The Open Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan, with or without drug coverage, - Original Medicare with a separate Medicare drug plan, - Original Medicare without a separate Medicare drug plan. - Your membership will end in our plan when your new plan's coverage starts on January 1.
+If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan, with or without drug coverage, - Original Medicare with a separate Medicare drug plan, or - Original Medicare without a separate Medicare drug plan. - If you choose this option and receive Extra Help, Medicare may enroll you in a drug plan, unless you opt out of automatic enrollment.